 So, don’t make the mistake of confusing a car accident settlement advance as a loan.
 Doing so will only mislead you and cause you to miss out on all the benefits this funding can give you.

 However, if you live in Missouri or Illinois, you can only get a car accident loan (instead of this type of funding).
-That means you have to get a real loan from a lawsuit funding company if you live in these states.
+That means you have to get a real loan from a lawsuit loan company if you live in these states.

 How Car Accident Funding Works

 Next, your attorney will take a look at the funding agreement and give the company their approval.
-The company will then give you a portion of your potential future settlement or court award money (even if you haven’t been awarded that compensation yet).
+The company will then give you a portion of your potential future settlement or court award money (even though you haven’t been awarded that compensation yet).
 You can use this money to cover a variety of expenses, such as: